Poland

 • Operational test.

-All of these CFC tests consist of three or four conditions, among which following two conditions are the same for all of the CFC tests, i.e.:
+All of these CFC tests consist of three or four conditions, among which the following two conditions are the same for all of the CFC tests, i.e.:

-• Polish tax residents have directly/indirectly, solely or jointly with related entities or with non-related entities being Polish tax residents, over 50% participation in the foreign company’s income, voting rights, or capital or exercise actual control over the foreign entity.
+• Polish tax residents have directly/indirectly, solely or jointly with related entities or with non-related entities being Polish tax residents, over 50% participation in the foreign company’s income, voting rights, or capital, or exercise actual control over the foreign entity.

 • Income tax actually paid by the foreign entity (not subject to refund or credit in any form, including the refund or credit for the benefit of another entity) is lower by at least 25% than the income tax that would be paid by this foreign company in Poland at the application of the 19% tax rate (if it was a Polish tax resident).